jclaveau/php-logical-filter/README.md

  - !
 (B || A) : !B && !A

 + or to root
- - create a new trunk for every || rule by duplicating all its parents
- - combine rules
  - simplify the or root

 + combine same atomics rules to get one of each max